omarome/micro-frontends-monorepo/docs/LEGACY_APP_MRT_INTEGRATION.md

 **With:**
 - Single `<react-table-component>` directive
-- All table features now handled by the Material-React-Table from app3
+- All table features now handled by the Material-React-Table from mrt_table_app

 ### 5. Imports and Dependencies